FLO-2DSoftware/qgis-flo-2d-plugin/docs/user/source/widgets/grid-tools/Area and Width Reduction.rst

 Overview
 --------

-Buildings are only calculated from the Blocked Areas layer in the User Layers group.
-The blocked areas are polygons that represent buildings or other features that displace and redirect the flow as it moves over an area.
-The blocked areas are converted to FLO-2D Area Reductions Factors (ARF) and Width Reduction Factors (WRF) in the Schematic Layer.
+The black polygons below are polygons that represent buildings or other features that displace and redirect the flow as it moves over an area.
+The blocked areas or external shapefiles are converted to FLO-2D Area Reductions Factors (ARF) and Width Reduction Factors (WRF) in the Schematic Layer.

 Use the QGIS Editing Tools Create Polygon tool to digitize or outline buildings with polygons or import the building from an external layer.

 Building polygons are also available in many locations from County GIS data.
 If Buildings are not available, Tax Boundary polygons are available for all cities in the USA.